evanhackett/pandemic-workshop-prototype/README.md

 ## Next steps

-* The medics and the OBSERVER PATTERN!!
+* The medics and the OBSERVER PATTERN!!!
 * look into request animiation frame?
 * * slows down the longer its been running
 * WebGL?
+* Do we even need the medic?
+Have them refactor to publish subscibe from what we have now
+* Rethink what the assignment is.
+What should the student do?

 ## The future